lopuhin/sensefreq/rs/README.rst

 ----------------

-You need two things - a large corpora as a text file (lemmatized, only words), and a word2vec model build from this corpora
+You need two things - a large corpora as a text file (lemmatized, only words), and a frequency dictionary for this corpora (the format is "word count" on each line).
-(it is used only for counts).

 First, generate contexts for all words (this will take a lot of space and time and might require raising the open file limit).